GQW19/lev_doc/tutorial/README.md

 #### 2. Generate ssh key

 Enter the command: `ls -la ~/.ssh` to detect whether there is a ssh key in the system.
-If not, follow the tutorial to generate a key pair:
+If not, follow the below commands to generate a key pair:

 ```
 $ ssh-keygen -t ecdsa -C "youremail@example.com"
 # Replace the email with Leviathan's registered email
 # When an Input option appears, click Enter
-# It is not recommended to use the rsa encryption algorithm to generate a key pair because ecdsa is more secure, and the rsa key is disabled by default in the higher version of openssh
+# It is not recommended to use the rsa encryption algorithm to
+# generate a key pair because ecdsa is more secure, and the rsa key
+# is disabled by default in the higher version of openssh
 ```

 #### 3. Upload